davidborland/Collage/README.md

 # Collage

-Visualization tool for the Social Computing Room.
+Image viewer for the Social Computing Room